yuhko-msft/microsoft-graph-docs/api-reference/beta/api/chat-list-installedApps.md

 ---
-title: "List app to chat"
+title: "List app in chat"
 description: "API to list the apps installed in a chat."
 author: "nkramer"
 localization_priority: Priority